sponsian/mosaic-dev/README.md

 ## Running a frontend with Docker

-The quickest way to get a frontend up and running is to use the [prebuilt image](https://hub.docker.com/r/mosaic/dev-frontend) available on Docker Hub.
+The quickest way to get a frontend up and running is to use Liquity's [prebuilt image](https://hub.docker.com/r/liquity/dev-frontend) available on Docker Hub.

 ### Prerequisites